LizToDataWiz/LizToDataWiz/README.md

 ## 👀 What I'm Interested In

-I have a keen interest in data analysis, and I'm excited to dive into the data world to uncover insights, tell stories with data, and make informed decisions.
+I have a keen interest in SQL and Python and I am honing my skills on these domains.

 ## 🌱 Currently Pursuing

-I'm currently pursuing a career in data analysis.
+I'm currently pursuing a career in data analytics.
 I'm always learning and enhancing my skills, working on projects, and looking for opportunities to apply my knowledge.

 ## 💞️ Looking to Collaborate